-I grabbed a closet bar left over from my closet re-do and picked up some new attachment pieces at Lowes’ (since I used the leftover ones from the closet on Abbie’s new clothes bar).
+I grabbed a closet bar left over from my closet re-do and picked up some new attachment pieces at the hardware store (since I used the leftover ones from the closet on Abbie’s new clothes bar).
 I eyeballed the rod and used a hanger to make sure it wasn’t too far back or too far forward and screwed it in.
 Then I gave it a once over with the paint.

 So after putting it all together, I essentially ended up with this: